kent-map/kent/projects/dover-at-night/README.md

 The lyrics to "'Tis So Sweet to Trust in Jesus" were written by Louisa M. R. Stead who was born in Dover in 1850 and converted to Methodism at the age of nine.

-[G.W.M Reynolds's book](/19c/19c-reynoldsgwm-biography) _Mary Price_ published in 1851 was set in Wright’s Hotel — and on Dover’s Shakespeare Cliff.
-While in Dover, the heroine works in Snargate Street, subsequently the subject of an essay by G. A. Sala entitled The Streets of the World
+[G.W.M Reynolds's book](/19c/19c-reynoldsgwm-biography) _Mary Price: or the memoirs of a servant maid_ published in 1851 was set at Wright’s Hotel - 'the finest and most fashionable establishment of the sort' in Dover and on Shakespeare Cliff.
+While in Dover, the eponymous heroine works in Snargate Street, subsequently the subject of an essay by G. A. Sala entitled _The Streets of the World_.

 [In the 19th century](/19c/19c-dover/) Dover was visited by writers travelling to the continent including [Charles Dickens](/dickens/dickens-dover/) who stayed in the town on a number of occasions.
 Having set part of _David Copperfield_ in Dover, Dickens stayed at the Ship Hotel for three days in the spring of 1856, while working on _Little Dorrit_.
 In [_A Tale of Two Cities_](/dickens/tale-two-cities/) Dickens writes of Dover: 'A little fishing was done in the port, and a quantity of strolling about by night'.
 (Dickens, 1875, p.20)